ssokolow/rust-cli-boilerplate/README.md

 ## TODO

+* Get a feel for the workflow surrounding building a project with [Failure](https://github.com/rust-lang-nursery/failure) and decide whether to rebase this template on top of it.
+* Investigate how flexible [QuiCLI](https://github.com/killercup/quicli) and
+    its dependency on env_logger are and whether it'd be useful to rebase on it or whether I'd just be reinventing most of it anyway to force the exact look and feel I achieved with stderrlog.
+    (eg. The `Verbosity` struct doesn't implement "`-v` and `-q` are mirrors of each other" and I'm rather fond of stderrlog's approach to timestamp toggling.)
+  * What effect does quicli have on the final binary size? (not a huge concern)
 * Figure out whether StructOpt or Clap is to blame for doubling the leading newline when `about` is specified via the doc comment and then report the bug.
 * Read the [callgrind docs](http://valgrind.org/docs/manual/cl-manual.html) and